 - Repertoire must be memorized.

-- The final live round of the competition is a public event on July 2, 2020, in which contestants will be allowed to perform for approximately 15-20 minutes (maximum time allowed is 20 minutes).
+- The final live round of the competition is a public event in July 2024, in which contestants will be allowed to perform for approximately 15-20 minutes (maximum time allowed is 20 minutes).
 If the complete work exceeds 20 minutes, contestants may select single movements for the live performance.

-Applications and application materials MUST BE SUBMITTED ONLINE by Wednesday, April 10, 2020.
+Applications and application materials MUST BE SUBMITTED ONLINE no later than TBD 2024.